-Leamington & County GC has the experience of over 100 years of golfing tradition combined with a healthy modern attitude to bringing new golfers into the game.
+Leamington and County GC, one of the busiest member clubs in the West Midlands, has the experience of over 100 years of golfing tradition combined with a healthy modern attitude to bringing new golfers into the game.

-A gentle stroll via the patio back to the lovely ground floor clubhouse ensued for a much needed drink.
-Just to rewind a touch, pre-round we both enjoyed the most delicious of sandwiches, selected from a very large range of dishes on the bar snack menu.
-If they are anything to go by there’s another indication for the popularity of Leamington & County.
+Time for a much needed drink and a sandwich.
+A very large range of dishes on the bar snack menu, served in the spacious lounge which opens out to a real sun trap of a terrace area, overlooking the course.
 Elsewhere, a range of rooms are available to provide space for social events and conferences and the club restaurant is very highly regarded too.

-In the current issue Mandy includes an interview with Angela Eadon, a leading figure in the success of Leamington’s recruitment and development schemes.
-Along with club pro Chris Thornton and his team, this is one of the region’s most forward thinking clubs in terms of teaching individual golfers and especially Get into Golf schemes for a full range of new players.
+Headed by head professional Chris Thornton, this is one of the region’s most forward thinking clubs in terms of teaching individual golfers and especially Get into Golf schemes for a full range of new players.
 The club’s practice facilities include their superb indoor academy suite, which includes three driving nets, GC2 and full custom fit/club repair services.